 Creating and Fostering a Global Community

-1776 has forged partnerships with leading startup incubators in the world’s most dense startup communities—known as the Startup Federation—and we are tapping those relationships to build density globally and operate an ecosystem that transcends geographic boundaries.
+1776 has forged partnerships with leading startup incubators in the world’s most dense startup communities through our digital platform, UNION, and we are tapping those relationships to build density globally and operate an ecosystem that transcends geographic boundaries.
 As a result, our world’s most promising entrepreneurs and young companies can access the resources they need to scale regardless of the city the choose to call home.

-To highlight the importance of these global connections, 1776 hosts an annual competition called the Challenge Cup, engaging Startup Federation partners in 16 cities across the world, to identify the most promising new startups and connect them with the information, mentors and resources they need to succeed—regardless of their geographic location.
+To highlight the importance of these global connections, 1776 hosts an annual competition called the Challenge Cup, engaging startup communities across the world to identify the most promising new startups and connect them with the information, mentors and resources they need to succeed—regardless of their geographic location.

 To build and scale a business, it takes more than just a great idea.
 By joining 1776, startups gain access to a global network of connections with established institutions and corporations, influencers, expert mentors, and investors.Become a startup member